bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 "Simple" is disparaging and "sophisticated" is high praise.

 This complexity is overwhelming many developers and development teams today.
-As Mr. Harris himself points out when discussing Instagram, even some of the best front engineers in the world appear to be unable to keep it all under control.
+As Mr. Harris himself points out when discussing Instagram, even some of the best front-end engineers in the world appear to be unable to keep it all under control.

 So there is a cultural issue here.